 - Trending products

-There are different types of recommendation engines that can be used to provide recommendations to potential customers:
+Different types of recommendation engines can be used to provide recommendations to potential customers:

 Collaborative filtering – Mostly used to provide recommendations in e-commerce by referencing customer’s past buying behavior, previous orders, etc.